1.1 Prime Dispute provides worldwide training, development and events to people within Industry.

 3.2 Prime Dispute will provide appropriate notice regarding the delivery of our trainings, development and events to our Educators.

 3.3 Prime Dispute may provide external organisation names of our Educators who can provide training, development or Events.
-If an Educator wishes to opt out of this then they need to inform Prime Dispute in writing.

 4. Cancellation of Training, development or Event by Prime Dispute

 4.1 Prime Dispute will provide appropriate notice if any training, development or event is cancelled and discuss an alternative date if appropriate.

 4.2 Prime Dispute will not be liable for any costs or time incurred by the Educator whilst preparing for the training, development or events.

 5. Cancellation of training, development or event by the Educator

 5.1 Cancellation of training, development or event will only be accepted if made in writing (for the avoidance of doubt this includes email).

 5.2 If Prime Dispute incurs any costs regarding the training, development or event as the result of the Educator not providing notice of any cancelation, then Prime Dispute will charge the Educator 100% of all the costs incurred.
 However, the cost will only be incurred by the Educator if the cancellation is within 15 working days of the delivery of the training, development or event.
 Any costs incurred as a direct result of the Educator outside the 15 working days will be charged at 25%.